Household Hazardous Waste (HHW)

 • Medical Waste

-• Car Batteries (Can be returned to retailers)
+• Car Batteries (Can be returned to retailers or Madison's NAPA store)

 • Oil & Oil Filters (Can be recycled at local M-Tech and Cenex service stations)

-• Empty Containers (can be recycled if they are made of metal, glass, or plastic with numbers 1, 2, 4, or 5 inside of the recycling emblem.
-Otherwise, they can be thrown away)
+• Empty Containers (Can be recycled if they are made of metal, glass, or plastic with numbers 1, 2, 4, or 5 inside the recycling emblem.
+Otherwise, they can be disposed of in the trash with your regular household waste.)

 • Tires (Special Item Collection)